epfl-ada/ada-2023-project-robertwestfanclub2023/README.md

 - Exploratory Analysis: An in-depth examination of the correlation between release timing, box office success, and potential awards.
 This involves dissecting the relationships between the timing of film releases, their financial success, and the recognition they receive in prestigious awards ceremonies.

+Linked to question 4 (not included in our final analysis, see milestone 2 feedback):

-- Predictive Analysis: Investigating the impact of specific actors on a film's success, including their influence on winning awards, expected box office revenue, and ratings.
+- Causal Analysis: Investigating the impact of specific actors on a film's success, including their influence on winning awards, expected box office revenue, and ratings.
 We also aim to generate actor groups based on genres and predict their probability of achieving success; Predicting the probability that one movie can win the Oscar Award given key factors including actors, movie language, country, and release month.

 ## Proposed Timeline: